Meenakshi5055/mastering_html/document-structure.md

 |style|Applies inline CSS rules directly to the element|

 ---

+id
+Uniquely identifies a single element.
+Useful when you have two elements of the same type and need to tell them apart (e.g. in CSS or JavaScript), or when linking to a spot on the page (see Module 5).
+Html
+title
+Gives a suggested title for the element — its exact behavior depends on the element, but it's most commonly shown as a tooltip when the cursor hovers over it.
+Html
+class
+Associates an element with a CSS style rule.
+You'll use this heavily once you get to CSS — for now, just know it exists.
+A single element can carry multiple classes, space-separated:
+Html
+style
+Lets you write CSS rules directly inline on the element (see also Module 12 — inline CSS is the least preferred method, but useful to know).
+Html

+---

+Internationalization Attributes
+These control language and text direction — useful for pages in multiple languages or right-to-left scripts. dir
+Tells the browser which direction text should flow.
+Value
+Meaning
+ltr
+Left to right (default)
+rtl
+Right to left (for languages like Hebrew or Arabic) Html
+Used on <html>, it sets the direction for the whole document; used on another tag, it only affects that tag's content. lang
+Indicates the main language of the document, using an ISO-639 two-letter code (e.g. en for English, hi for Hindi).
+Html
+⚠️ Outdated: the separate xml:lang attribute was introduced as an XHTML-specific replacement for lang.
+In plain HTML5, lang alone is all you need — xml:lang isn't necessary unless you're specifically writing XHTML.
+---

+---
 [⬅️ Previous module 01:Introduction to HTML](./introduction-to-html.md)|

 [➡️ Next module 03:Text formatting](./text-formatting.md)